 1. The selection process is competitive – i.e. the grants are only awarded the best students of many qualified candidates (there is no legal claim to the grants).

-2. The presence of the scholarship holder on-site and the scientific pursuit of their projects / academic schedule are compulsory.
+2. The presence of the program holder on-site and the scientific pursuit of their projects / academic schedule are compulsory.

-3. The scholarship holders are not allowed to engage in a gainful employment besides their academic duties.
+3. the program holders are not allowed to engage in a gainful employment besides their academic duties.

 4. Unless stated differently, the grants support one individual person – the grants do not take accompanying dependants into account.

 5. The applicant expressly agrees that in accordance with § 1 of the Austrian federal law on data protection BGBl.Nr.
 165/1999, as amended, the personal data in the application can be passed on to the office in charge of the exchange programme, the partner institutions, the Federal Ministry for Europe, Integration and Foreign Affairs and other Austrian institutions granting financial support.

 6. Incomplete applications and applications submitted after the closing date cannot be taken into account.

 7. Grants have to be started at the date agreed upon.